Homeless shelter shooting victim: 'I was fighting for my life'

 "A gun was pointed to my head when I got out the car," Foster said.
 "I put my hands up."

-The man with the gun was later identified as shelter resident Jamar Scott, 35.
-He had just moved in a few days earlier, according to police.
+The man with the gun was later identified by police as shelter resident Jamar Scott, 35.
+He had just moved in a few days earlier.

-Foster said he started struggling with Scott, grabbing his gun and trying to keep it pointed down.
+Foster said he started struggling with the armed man, grabbing his gun and trying to keep it pointed down.

 "I knew, if it go above my waist, I didn't have a chance," Foster said.
 "I was lucky that he didn't get on top of me and just start unloading."

-Foster said he was able to get on top of Scott as the men grappled on the ground.
+Foster said he was able to get on top of the man as they grappled on the ground.
 He heard the gun go off multiple times during the struggle.

 It was later determined that he had been shot three times, leaving him with six gunshot wounds in his thighs, according to court testimony.